How To Grill Fish

 Selecting the right grill can greatly impact the outcome of your grilled fish.
 Whether you prefer a charcoal grill for that authentic smoky flavor or a gas grill for convenience, ensure that it is in good working condition.
 Consider the size of the grill to accommodate the fish and any additional ingredients you may be grilling alongside it.

-See also How To Cook Salmon On The Grill
+See also How To Grill Corn

 Preheating the grill